 My professional years have been filled with many exciting and diverse teaching and consulting positions in school districts across the state.
 I specialize in creative, innovative and personalized, digital pedagogy that gives students more ownership of their learning.
 I am guided by constructivist and connectivist, project-based models with students and adults whenever and wherever possible.
 I employ Universal Design for Learning Principles to ensure that all learners can access the curriculum.
 I know effective ways to combine the Common Core Curriculum, MA State Frameworks, Massachusetts Digital Learning and Computer Science Standards, and ISTE Technology Standards for Students and can give specific examples when talking about rigor, technology integration, and research skills at every level K-12.
 Students are best able to understand the curriculum when they connect with topics in relevant and innovative ways.
 We must prepare students for a new world of information, collaboration, creativity, and a sense of their place in the world.

 I was the assistive technology specialist in Northampton, MA, where my career as a physical education teacher and coach began with a Master's at Smith College.
 After updating and digitizing my skill set in a second Master's Program, I became an instructional technology teacher and consultant; and I have been invited to present at conferences around the country.
-Four years ago, my two divergent careers melded together when I began to specialize in assistive technology.
+My two divergent careers melded together when I began to specialize in assistive technology.
 Coaching teachers and students to expand their use of technology to create and learn comes naturally to me.
 I may not be a digital native, but I am a digital learner in every sense.